 Leading and managing remote teams to work effectively

-Managing remote teams is similar to managing regular teams, but it requires greater emphasis on building trust, fostering communication, implementing team processes, and utilizing technology.
-Keeping your finger on the pulse of the team’s progress and individuals’ work will be essential to knowing whether or not your team is on track.
-You will also need to have a good understanding of technology and excellent technical support to ensure that your team network is performing at its peak.
+Managing remote teams is similar to managing regular teams.
+However, it requires greater emphasis on building trust, fostering communication, implementing team processes, and utilizing technology.
+Keeping your finger on the pulse of the team’s progress and individuals’ work is essential.
+This will let you know whether or not your team is on track.
+Therefore, you need to have a good understanding of technology and excellent technical support to ensure that your team network is performing at its peak.

 It can be a challenge!

-When you try to manage teams across different geographical regions and perhaps time zones, you have a situation that can be difficult for even the best manager.
+Trying to manage teams across different geographical regions and perhaps time zones, can be difficult for even the best manager.

-Communication is essential to keep all team members on board and up to date on the most pertinent details of their tasks and the latest revisions including:
+Communication is essential to keep all team members on board and up to date.
+This includes the most pertinent details of their tasks and the latest revisions including:

 - Schedules (project, work, holiday)